JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 * `ec2:RequestSpotFleet`
 * `ec2:DescribeSpotFleetRequests`
 * `ec2:CancelSpotFleetRequests`
+* `iam:CreateServiceLinkedRole` (if you are getting _"The provided credentials do not have permission to create the service-linked role for EC2 Spot Fleet"_ error; you can safely revoke this permission once the service role is created)

 To launch an [instance with the IAM Role](#Configuring+an+Amazon+EC2+cloud+profile) (applicable to instances cloned from AMIs and launch templates), the following additional permissions are required:
 * `iam:ListInstanceProfiles`